 A custom orthotic is a replacement insole designed just for your feet.

 Similar to a custom suit, it involves a highly-trained tailor using his or her expertise to make something just for you.
-Custom orthotics from Foot Solutions are designed exclusively for you by a professional after a thorough evaluation and mapping of your feet.
+Custom orthotics from Foot Solutions are designed exclusively for you by a professional after a thorough evaluation of your feet.
 But unlike a custom suit, custom orthotics do more than fit well; they improve balance, correct alignment, and relieve pain.
 They optimize and maintain the complex machinery that exists inside your feet—what Leonardo da Vinci called “a masterpiece of engineering and a work of art.”

 Compare a truly custom orthotic from Foot Solutions with an over-the-counter insole or arch support from competitors.
 These products are inferior to truly custom orthotics and sold the same way an off-the-rack suit is sold in a department store.
 When you visit a department store, store associates are trained to sell a product that, at best, resembles your body type.
 That associate will often have a measuring tape and a general knowledge of clothing, but he or she is often unqualified and more concerned with sales rather than solutions.
 As a result, the best you can hope for—even after a few alterations—is a suit that fits just well enough.